TricksterAkira/Collection-of-Class-Assignments/README.md

 I chose to try and work with the retro games theme for this, and was inspired by the game _Snake_.
 My function drew the apples that appear, and I utilized the rotate function to create an apple shape with ellipses.
 Then
 I used the scale function to make the apples increase in size.
 To create the snake I used arrays that utlized the mouse's position, and then displaced it to create a trailing body.

+### Assignment-10
+The goal of this assignment was to find an extended p5.js library and use three unique functions from that library in your project.

+The extended library I chose to use for this assignment was [p5.Polar](https://github.com/liz-peng/p5.Polar), which adds functions that allow you to create shapes that use a circle to determine their position.
+There are also functions that allow you to create multiple shapes around the circle, making it easier to create things like optical illusions.
+I used the single shape functions, specifcally polygon, square, ellipse, and triangle, to draw most of the shapes in my project instead of the functions incoporated in p5.js already that draw them.
+I did this to work with the library as much as I could.
+I then used one of the multiple shape fuctions to add interest to the drawing so it was not just a mask on a solid background.
+There was no specific theme proposed for this assignment, so I tried to draw the character Clem from [_Warframe_](https://www.warframe.com/?utm_source=adwords&utm_campaign=20408101164&utm_term=151521101003&utm_content=682630274386&gsc=1&utm_medium=g_5651636&gad_source=1&gclid=CjwKCAiA3Na5BhAZEiwAzrfagJQpATwe7x5OBrKFT3R3ClR6E5sOW3grTjT6HTB0TR8g7XpG5RTYHxoCVVsQAvD_BwE&wbraid=Cj4KCAiA3Na5BhBWEi4A_blCuiROXatq43njc0pfIAS_m4YWDbf-WEeT1EGhFJ8D3LmnwpvK1MPYan9YGgIt8Q) through coding.